rust-lang/crates-io-heroku-metrics/README.md

 To gather instance-level metrics the container expects log messages in a specific format.
 Each line must be prefixed with the `crates-io-heroku-metrics:ingest` prefix, and must then contain the Base64-encoded JSON-encoded metrics data.
+Metrics data is encoded with base64 to prevent other consumers of our logs (like Papertrail) from accidentally parsing the contents of the metrics.

 To simplify the logic inside the container the metric data must be serialized according to [Vector's metric data model][data-model] (without the `timestamp` field).
 An example is this line:

 ```
 crates-io-heroku-metrics:ingest W3sibWV0cmljIjp7ImdhdWdlIjp7InZhbHVlIjowLjB9LCJraW5kIjoiYWJzb2x1dGUiLCJuYW1lIjoic2FtcGxlX2dhdWdlIiwidGFncyI6e319fV0=